shandley/hecatomb/docs/advanced.md

 MMSeqsMem: 64000
 # Threads for MMSeqs (recommend >= 16)
 MMSeqsCPU: 32
-# Max runtime for MMSeqs
+# Max runtime in minutes for MMSeqs (this is only enforced by the Snakemake profile)
 MMSeqsTimeMin: 5760  # 4 days

 # Memory for BBTools in megabytes (recommend >= 16000)